Skip to main content

 Two data products are generated as part of the HLS project: the L30 data product generated with Landsat 8 and Landsat 9 data, and the S30 product generated using Sentinel-2 data.
 These data are available through Earthdata Search as well as through NASA's Land Processes Distributed Active Archive Center (LP DAAC).
 Feedback or questions about HLS data products can be made in the Earthdata Forum for HLS.

 The frequent revisit times of HLS allow for time series of land surface applications at the field/plot scale, which supports a wide range of applications, including agricultural health, insect infestations, and natural hazard impacts.
-Data from the planned Sentinel-2C (scheduled for launch in 2024) mission also will be incorporated into HLS data products, further improving re-visit times and land monitoring capabilities.
+Data from the Sentinel-2C mission (launched in 2024) is now active and incorporated into HLS data products, further improving re-visit times and land monitoring capabilities.

 Image Caption